• Skip to primary navigation

 Ankle and knee injuries are common on these trails, so take precautions by wearing ankle-high boots and using a trekking pole.
 Step carefully, especially where the rocks on the trails are wet from nearby streams or waterfalls.

-However, the trails were more difficult than we anticipated, the rain slowed us down, and big differences in the actual lengths of the trails vs what we read on Google maps meant that we changed our plans.
+However, the trails were more difficult than we anticipated, the rain slowed us down, and big differences in the actual lengths of the trails versus what we read on Google Maps meant that we changed our plans.

 As you plan your trip, make sure to grab trail maps of the park areas you’ll be hiking through, and adjust your plans as needed.